Menu

 Various Salary elements are then deducted from your Gross Pay to provide your Taxable Income.

 Income Tax is then applied and calculated against your Taxable Income.
-An example of the Income Tax multi tier tax is shown below for an individual with annual Gross Pay of $150,000.00.
+An example of the Income Tax multi-tier tax can be seen here for an individual with annual Gross Pay of $150,000.00.

 Who has to pay Tax?